Materials-Consortia/OPTIMADE/optimade.rst

     This field MAY be different from :field:`symbol` directly under :field:`unit-definitions`, meaning that the unit is referenced in :field:`x-optimade-unit` fields using a different symbol than the one used in the standard.
     However, the :field:`symbol` fields SHOULD be the same unless multiple units sharing the same symbol need to be referenced.

-**Keys that are OPTIONAL for embedded Physical Unit Definitions (e.g., in a Property Definition), but REQUIRED on the top level when distributed separately:**
+**Keys that are REQUIRED on the outermost level of a Physical Unit Definition, but otherwise OPTIONAL:**

 .. _definition of the $id field in Physical Unit Definitions: